JustWhit3/JustWhit3/README.md

 - 💬 To collaborate, send a **pull request**, **fork** one of my repo or **contact me**.
 - :arrow_up: Found a bug in one of my projects?
 Open an issue.

-All my softwares are for free, but if you want to support me you can:
+All my software is free, but if you want to support me you can:

 <a href="https://www.buymeacoffee.com/JustWhit33" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>